loschorts/cf_fe_challenge/README.md

 ### Are they good designs?
 That is, in your opinion, do they contain design errors?

-I think the designs were good, despite a few minor errors.
+I think the designs were good, despite a few errors.
 As discussed above, more detail would have improved the development process.
+Another possible area of improvement would be in screen-size responsiveness, which is largely unaddressed.

 From a UX perspective, I think the checkbox/select features were slightly vague and could potentially overlap in functionality.
-I also question the prominence and permanence of the login form, which could have been displayed in a way that was less obtrusive to the main functionality (viewing the table).
+I would also question the prominence and permanence of the login form, which could have been displayed in a way that was less obtrusive to the main functionality (viewing the table).

 ### If they were to be implemented as is, would they enhance or hinder the user experience?